Media, Communications and Journalism

 If you are interested in signing up for MCJ191I and completing an internship for college credit, here's what to do:

 - Find your internship.
 You should seek out those companies that will have an internship in your area (TV stations, Marketing agencies, newspapers/magazines, etc.).
-Visit HireFresnoState to see any listed internship opportunities and visit our web page for our List of approved companies.
+Visit HireFresnoState to see any listed internship opportunities.
+Contact Prof. Sidlow (MCJ Internship Coordinator) if you need help finding a company or to check to see if the company is approved.

-- Watch your Fresno State email for announcements from Dr. Pierce on new internship opportunities.
+- Watch your Fresno State email for announcements from the MCJ Internship Coordinator on new internship opportunities.

 - Secure your internship.
 Contact them, meet them and impress them!
 Treat this just like a JOB interview!
 Please keep in mind that if the company is not on our approved list of companies, they will need to sign a contract and be approved before you can do an internship with them.

 - Complete the Online form.
 Fill out your portion of the form and be sure to include your supervisor’s name from the company you’ll be interning with and his/her email prior to completing the form.
-Remind your supervisor to watch for an email with the DocuSign and to please complete all of his/her section.
-DO NOT SEND ME A COPY.
+Remind your supervisor to watch for an email with the AdobeSign and to please complete all of his/her section.
 When you complete your portion of the form, it will automatically go to your supervisor and when he/she completes it, it will automatically go to the university and then to me.
-Here is the link to that form: http://bit.ly/MCJ191LPA.
+Contact me for a link to this form

-- Once the steps above are completed and the internship is approved, Dr. Pierce will send you a permission number to enroll in 191I.
+- Once the steps above are completed and the internship is approved, Prof. Sidlow will send you a permission number to enroll in 191I.

 - Start your internship and complete the required hrs for the number of units enrolled.